ifunky/terraform-aws-baseline-account/README.md

 - Creates an audit bucket for S3 access logs

 ### KMS Key For Sensitive Data
-- A KMS key is created specifcally to enable Terraform to decrypt any sensitive data required for resources which require passwords
+- An optional KMS key is created specifcally to enable Terraform to decrypt any sensitive data required for resources which require passwords

 ## EC2 Instance Scheduling
 Each account comes with the ablilty to tag EC2 instances in order to save costs by automatically stopping and starting at predefined schedules each day.